sebastian-ayla/maads-viper/README.md

 To start VIPER run the command: [VIPER executable] [host] [port]
 1) Run in Windows/Linux/MacOS environments
 2) Create unlimited number of VIPER instances for massive scale - fully compatible with microservices architecture for load shedding
-3) VIPER can be accessed via MAADS python library or REST API
+3) VIPER can be accessed via MAADSTML python library or REST API using HTTP or HTTPS connections
 4) If using VIPER with ON-PREM version of Kafka then set ONPREM=1 in Viper.env